camunda/camunda-docs-manual/content/webapps/cockpit/process-definition-view.md

 The tab `Called Process Definitions` displays the called child processes.
 In the column *Called Process Definition* the names of the called sub processes are listed.
 Click on the name to display the process in the Process Definition View.
 Please note that a filter called Parent is automatically set for the process so that you only see the instances that belong to the parent process.
 In the column *Activity* you can select the instance that is calling the child process.

 The tab `Job Definitions` displays the Job Definitions that are linked to this Process Definition.
 Observe the name of the activity, the type of job, the configuration thereof and the state thereof.
-You can also suspend and re-activate the job definition (see [Job Definition Suspension][job-definition-suspension] for more information)
+You can also suspend and re-activate the job definition (see [Job Definition Suspension][job-definition-suspension] for more information).
+It is also possible to [set the priority of jobs]({{< relref "webapps/cockpit/process-definition-view.md#set-job-priority">}}).

 [failed-activities]: {{< relref "webapps/cockpit/failed-jobs.md" >}}